 However, from the sheer Industrial Internet perspective, smart grids are key in supply and network transmission/distribution.
 Others include plant effectiveness, maintenance and data-driven opportunities as a result of smart grids and IoT-enabled operations and services.

-IIoT in other industries
+The Industrial Internet of Things in other industries

 Maintenance and services, enabled by the IIoT are two key areas in virtually all Industrial Internet industries.

-The Industrial Internet of Things in context: Industry 4.0 and Industrial Internet
+The Industrial Internet of Things in context

 We saw how the initial purpose of IIoT projects typically is to automate, save costs and optimize in often rather siloed and ad hoc ways and how it’s important to have a more holistic view and strategy, whereby there is a shift towards goals of inovation, better customer-centric service offerings, leveraging new sources of data-driven revenues, building ecosystems of value and ecosystem-wide digital transformation goals.